research

 [Abstract] [PDF] [SSRN]

 Political legitimacy plays a pivotal role in securing the effectiveness of a governing system yet, amidst power struggles, rulers face the peril of losing it.
-This paper studies whether a historical shock in the legitimacy of monarchic rule can have long-term, inter-generational consequences on political attitudes.
-The unification of Italy ignited a violent reaction against the new ruler in its southern provinces known as the “Great Brigandage”.
-We use fixed-effects regressions with a wide set of controls and an instrumental variable approach based on suitability of the terrain in order to show that, ceteris paribus, municipalities exposed to brigandage in the 1861-1870 period had lower turnout in the 1946 Institutional Referendum and were significantly less likely to vote for the survival of the monarchy.
+This paper studies whether a historical shock in the legitimacy of monarchic rule can have long-term, intergenerational consequences on political attitudes.
+The unification of Italy ignited a violent reaction against the new ruler in its southern provinces known as the "Great Brigandage".
+We use fixed-effects regressions with a wide set of controls and an instrumental variable approach based on military suitability of the terrain in order to show that, ceteris paribus, municipalities exposed to brigandage in the 1861-1870 period had lower turnout in the 1946 Institutional Referendum and were significantly less likely to vote for the survival of the monarchy.
 We interpret our findings as evidence that latent preferences toward political systems are endogenously shaped by historical events and can be brought to the surface by changes in the institutional environment.

 publications